 Allergy treatments can reduce your body’s allergic response to mold toxins over time, by building up your immunity and reducing sensitivity.

-Your Tri-Life Health, PC, provider may suggest nutritional or intravenous (IV) detoxification strategies to reduce toxins within your body and relieve unpleasant symptoms.
+Your Tri-Life Health provider may suggest nutritional or intravenous (IV) detoxification strategies to reduce toxins within your body and relieve unpleasant symptoms.

-If you’ve been exposed to mold and exhibit symptoms of mold toxicity, you can trust Tri-Life Health, PC, experts with your care.
+If you’ve been exposed to mold and exhibit symptoms of mold toxicity, you can trust Tri-Life Health experts with your care.
 Book an appointment by calling the office today.